-A bull hook.
 A heavy metal chair.
-Painful tusk removal.
 A 14+ hour workday parading tourists around.
-With little time to eat, baking hot conditions, and exhausting hours, this is life 365 days a year for most elephants in South East Asia.
+With little time to eat, baking hot conditions, and exhausting hours, no days off this is life 365 days a year for most elephants in South East Asia.

 Elephants are forced to live like this because of the tourism industry’s demand for cheap rides and photo ops.
 The good news is that by changing the demand we can end the abuse.
 Across the river from The Chai Lai Orchid, 11 elephants live and work.
 Four of those elephants, including DeeDee, are babies.
 While they are too small for chair rides now, they will soon grow up and join their friends in their backbreaking toil.
 It doesn’t have to be this way though.
 With your help, we can change the tide of tourism in Thailand.

 The Chai Lai Orchid family would like to thank you from the bottom of our hearts for your generosity and support for the elephants.
 In November 2015 we started this endeavor after witnessing the brutality of the industry firsthand.
 While we have not yet met our goal of 600,000 thb per month to rescue all of the elephants from the neighboring camp, we have had some major victories.
 We have been overwhelmed by both support – and backlash – toward the project.

 We receive (among other attempts to undermine our efforts) death threats from owners of some larger companies who are well-connected in the elephant tourism industry and/or make their money off chair rides.
 Many feel that our campaign will cause them to lose business.